The Smurfs (film): The Smurfs 2

 A sequel, titled The Smurfs 2, was released on July 31, 2013.
 Director Raja Gosnell and producer Jordan Kerner returned, along with all the main cast.
 New cast includes Christina Ricci, J. B. Smoove, and Brendan Gleeson.
 In the sequel, Gargamel creates a couple of evil Smurf-like creatures called the Naughties to harness the magical Smurf-essence.

 When he discovers that only a real Smurf can give him what he wants and that only Smurfette can turn the Naughties into the real Smurfs, Gargamel kidnaps Smurfette and takes her to Paris.
-Papa, Clumsy, Grouchy, and Vanity return to the human world and seek the help of their friends Patrick and Grace Winslow to rescue Smurfette from Gargamel and when the Smurfs gets captured.
-Like its predecessor, The Smurfs 2 was met with critically negative reviews, and it earned $347 million.
+Papa, Clumsy, Grouchy, and Vanity return to the human world and seek the help of their friends Patrick and Grace Winslow to rescue Smurfette from Gargamel.
+Like its predecessor, The Smurfs 2 was met with critically negative reviews, and grossing $347 million worldwide against a $105 million budget.